bencwallace/bencwallace.github.io/_posts/_2020-01-15-implementing-typeclasses-in-scala.markdown

 ---
 layout: post
-title:  "Implementing typeclasses in Scala"
+title:  "Implementing type classes in Scala I"
 date:   2020-01-15 00:37:44 +0100
-categories: scala typeclasses
+categories: scala type classes
 ---

-I've been learning Scala recently and have been very impressed with some of its powerful features as well as the way in which it seamlessly combines object-oriented and functional programming.
-Nevertheless, I've found some of these features a bit tricky and learning resources relatively hard to find.
-Knowing some Haskell, a natural question I had was: where are all the typeclasses?
-It turns out that, unlike in Haskell, typeclasses are not built-in to the language; rather, they can be *implemented* using Scala "implicits".
-Moreover, due to Scala's object-oriented nature, typeclasses can inherit from one another and instances of typeclasses are themselves objects.
+I've been learning Scala recently and have been very impressed with the power of some of its features as well as the way in which it seamlessly combines object-oriented and functional programming.
+Nevertheless, some of these features can seem a bit tricky and learning resources can be relatively hard to find.
+In particular, I had some difficulty wrapping my head around *implicits*.
+Things came together when I began to ask myself: what are the analogs of Haskell's type classes in Scala?

+It turns out that, unlike
+in Haskell, type classes are not built-in to the language; rather, they can be *implemented* using implicits.
+Because of this, they're actually more powerful than in Haskell: you can, for example, creating multiple coexisting type class instances and pass them around as objects.
+Moreover, due to Scala's object-oriented nature, type classes can be made to inherit from one another.

-Note that there are already exist some Scala libraries, such as [Scalaz](https://github.com/scalaz/scalaz) that develop many useful typeclasses in this way, but for the purpos of understanding how this is done, I think it's best to start from scratch.
+Note that there are already exist some Scala libraries, such as [Scalaz](https://github.com/scalaz/scalaz) that develop many useful type classes, but for the purpose of understanding how this is done, I think it's best to start from scratch.

+**Prerequisites.** I will make use of some basic Scala features.
+Implicits are the only feature I'll really explain.
+Most of the others are similar to ones found in Java (traits are like interfaces, objects replace the `static` keyword).
+I do use options and some pattern matching, which will be familiar if you've used a language in ML family (like Haskell) before.
+In the later posts I'll implement functors and monads, but these won't be discussed in this post.

+**Warning.** As I said above I'm still learning Scala and I may do things in slightly non-idiomatic ways at times.
+I'm also not an expert on programming languages.
+If you find anything wrong or that could be improved in this post, please let me know.

-# Roadmap
+## Roadmap

-I'll start by recalling the notion of a typeclass, then discuss Scala implicits and show some of Haskell's most common typeclasses (`Show`, `Functor`, and `Monad`) can be implemented with them.
-Of course, I'll also show how to make instances of typeclasses, starting with instantiation of ordinary types (`Int` as an instance of `Show`), then adding type constraints or context bounds (`Option` as an instance of `Show`), and finally instantiating type constructors (`Option` as an instance of `Functor` and `Monad`).

-This turns out to be a great way to discuss how a number of interesting Scala features and programming language concepts come together, including: parametric and ad hoc polymorphism, context bounds, and Scala `for` comprehensions.
+In this post, I'll start by discussing type classes and implicits, then I'll show how to implement the `Show` type class in Scala.
+Of course, I'll also show how to make instances of type classes, starting with instantiation of ordinary types like `Int` and `String`.
+In later posts, I'll add type constraints (`Option` as an instance of `Show`) and show how to implement type classes for type constructors (`Option` as an instance of `Functor` and `Monad`).
+Along the way, we'll see how a number of interesting Scala features and programming language concepts come together, including: parametric and ad hoc polymorphism, context bounds, and Scala `for` comprehensions.

-I'll frequently make comparisons to Haskell but knowing Haskell (hopefully) shouldn't be strictly necessary.

-# Why typeclasses?
+## Why type classes?

-Rather than giving a general explanation of typeclasses are, I'll try to explain some of the basic ideas in the examples that follow.
-Much better introductions to typeclasses than I could write, can easily be found online.
-All I'll say here is that typeclasses are "like (Java) interfaces" but much more general and powerful.
-In particular, we'll see the following examples of what typeclasses can do that interfaces can't:
+Rather than giving a general explanation of what type classes are, I'll try to explain some of the basic ideas in the examples that follow.
+Much better introductions to type classes than I could write, can easily be found online.
+All I'll say here is that type classes are "like (Java) interfaces" but much more general and powerful.
+In particular, we'll see the following examples of what type classes can do that interfaces can't:

-1. types can be made instances of type classes outside of their own definitions; this means, for example, that we can instantiate typeclass instances for built-in types;
+1. Types can be made instances of type classes outside of their own definitions; this means, for example, that we can instantiate type class instances for built-in types.
-2. typeclass instantiation of parameterized types can be specialized depending on the type parameter; and
+2. Type class instantiation of parameterized types can be specialized depending on the type parameter.
-3. so-called "higher-kinded" types can be made instances of typeclasses.
+3. So-called "higher-kinded" types can be made instances of type classes.

-# Scala implicits
+## Scala implicits

-This is one of those topics I've personally found pretty tricky.
-However, they are extremely powerful.
 Implicits obviate the need to (explicitly) cast or convert objects from one type to another.
-In fact, this is how Scala deals with different number types: when you pass, say, an `Int` to a function of a `Double`, [Scala](https://github.com/scala/scala/blob/v2.11.8/src/library/scala/Int.scala#L474) performs an implicit conversion (this is necessary because `Int` is not a subtype of `Double`).
+In fact, this is how Scala deals with different numerical types: when you pass, say, an `Int` to a function of a `Double`, [Scala](https://github.com/scala/scala/blob/v2.11.8/src/library/scala/Int.scala#L474) performs an implicit conversion (this is necessary because `Int` is not a subtype of `Double`).

 There are several ways to define implicit conversions.
+Rather than provide an exhaustive explanation, I'll sprinkle these throughout the post.
 Here's one way to do it.

-***Implicit conversion I.*** Define an `implicit` value containing a function literal performing the implicit conversion.
+***Implicit conversion I.*** Define an `implicit` function or method that performs the implicit conversion

-For instance, we could do the following if we wanted to pass any **integer** to any function of an `Option` and have that value `x` automatically converted to `Some(x)` if necessary.
+Suppose we wanted to pass an ordinary (non-option) value `a` to a function of an option and have it automatically understood as `Some(a)`.
+Here's what we'd do.

-{% highlight scala %}
-implicit val int2option: Int => Option[Int] = x => Some(x)

-def f(option: Option[Int]): Unit = option match {
-  case None => println("None")
-  case Some(x) => println(x)
-}
-{% endhighlight %}

-Now (as long as `int2option` is in scope) we can call, for example `f(10)`, which will print `10` to the screen.
-When the compiler encounters our function call, it notices that `10` is not of the right type to be passed to `f`.
-In most statically-typed languages, this would immediately lead to a compilation error.
-The Scala compiler, however, searches within the "implicit scope" for an implicit conversion; in this case, it finds `int2option`, which can convert an `Int` to an `Option[Int]`, which *is* of the right type to be passed to `f`.
-The compiler then essentially replaces our ordinary function call `f(10)` by `f(int2option(x))`.

-Note that if we called `f(Some(10))`, the compiler would *still* print `10` to the screen (rather than `Some(10)`) because an implicit conversion is not necessary (hence not used) in this case.

-What if we wanted this to work with **any value** rather than just integers.
-We could replace `Int` by `Any` above, but then an integer would be implicitly converted to `Option[Any]` rather than `Option[Int]`.
-We need to make the implicit conversion generic.
-We can't make values generic, but we can just declare the implicit conversion using a `def` (which can be made generic) instead.

-***Implicit conversion II.*** Define an `implicit` function or method that performs the implicit conversion

-In the above example, here's what we'd do.

 {% highlight scala %}
 implicit def any2option[A](x: A): Option[A] = Some(x)